zeonchen/HGCL_DriverProfiling/README.md

 # HGCL_DriverProfiling
-Hierarchical Graph Contrastive Learning for Region-Aware Ride-Hailing Driver Profiling
+This is the repository for paper ''Hierarchical Graph Contrastive Learning for Region-Aware Ride-Hailing Driver Profiling'', and the code will be released soon.